Reagan Bissonnette, Executive Director

 Reagan has a strong background in nonprofit management and the law.
 Prior to joining NRRA, Reagan was a senior director and attorney at the Society for the Protection of New Hampshire Forests, one of the country’s largest and most effective land conservation organizations.
 Prior to joining the Forest Society, Reagan practiced law as a corporate attorney at Ropes & Gray, LLP, a global Boston-based law firm.

 Reagan received her law degree from Boston College Law School and a degree in Biology from Washington University in St. Louis.
 She is certified as a Principal Operator through the New Hampshire Department of Environmental Services Solid Waste Facility Operator Training and Certification Program.
-Reagan lives in Concord, New Hampshire with her husband and son and serves on the board of the Concord Public Library Foundation.
+Reagan lives in Concord, New Hampshire with her husband and son and serves as the President of the Concord Public Library Foundation.

 Administrative & Logistics Department